 More than just spring flowers

 There’s nothing wrong with growing a plant solely for its spring interest.
 Spring bloomers are a delightful addition to any landscape emerging from winter’s grey.
 They are also critical to garden center sales.

 But what happens after the flowers are gone?
-We’ve tried hard to introduce plants with interesting foliage, whether it is a different color, variegated, or has appealing texture.
+We’ve tried hard to introduce plants with interesting foliage, whether it is a different color, variegated, or has an appealing texture.
 But what about just green?
 It may not be as flashy, but handsome green foliage that stays appealing through the summer is important.
-Just as it complements spring flowers it will showcase summer blooms, too, even if they are on a different plant.
+Just as it complements spring flowers, it will showcase summer blooms, too, even if they are on a different plant.
 Fresh deep green foliage is handsome in its own right, especially when a garden has that tired August look about it.

 That’s one more benefit to the Illuminati™ varieties: their dark green foliage maintains its appeal all summer long.
 While other varieties look tattered, these plants, with their thick leaves and good branching, are still attractive.